paul-saurou/bibl-sif/notes.md

 ### Commentaire
 Papier de référence sur les template attacks.
 Peut servir si on a accès à très peu de mesures de la cible mais nécessite une bonne connaissance de l'architecture cible (ce qui n'est pas notre cas).

+## [Tiessen et al] Security of the AES with a Secret S-Box ».
+- Tiessen_Knudsen_Kölbl_Lauridsen_2015

+### Short summary
+This paper presents an attack on AES with a secret S-box and less rounds.
+The attack is based on integral cryptanalysis to recover both the key and the S-box.
+The attacker model is chosen plaintext or chosen ciphertext.

+### Commentaire
+Ce ne sont pas des side-channels mais c'est le système qu'on veut casser.
+Très intéressant (résumé plus détaillé à venir).
+Une attaque SQUARE (similaire à celle là) est expliquée ici: https://www.davidwong.fr/blockbreakers/square.html.
+Les concepts utilisés (notamment les propriétés sur les $\Delta$-sets) sont tirés de ce papier : Biryukov_Shamir

+---

+## [Prouff and Rivain] Theoretical and Practical Aspects of Mutual Information Based Side Channel Analysis.
+- Prouff_Rivain_1970

+### Short summary
+This paper presents the theory of Mutual Information Attacks (MIA) in side channels.
+It is an attack based on entropy and mutual information between the leakage and the predicted data.
+It does not require any prealable knowledge of the studied device and can be applied in any context.
+When in the Hamming weight model, it performs worse than CPA on a DES implementation but could retrieve the key in a context where CPA gives no result due to a different leakage.

+### Commentaire
+Ca a l'air très théorique et je ne comprends pas comment la mettre en pratique mais l'approche théorique et l'absence d'a priori peuvent servir.

+## [Guilley, Hoogvorst et al] Improving Side-Channel Attacks by Exploiting Substitution Boxes Properties.
+- Guilley_Hoogvorst_Pacalet_Schmidt_2007

+### Short summary
+This paper presents a CPA attack on CMOS.
+It uses the Hamming weight model and a new distinguisher based on a maximum likelihood estimator.
+It is applied on DES and there are some considerations about noise.
+The attack exploits the mathematical properties of S boxes.

+### Commentaire
+L'explication des attaques "template" et "correlation" est très claire.
+L'estimateur utilisé peut être intéressant.

+## [Barthe et al] Parallel Implementations of Masking Schemes and the Bounded Moment Leakage Model.
+- Barthe_Dupressoir_Faust_Grégoire_Standaert_Strub_2017

+### Short summary
+This paper introduces a formal model to analyse parallel masked cryptographic implementations.
+It compares it to serial implementations on side channel leakages and masking schemes utility.
+It also presents refreshing and multiplication algorithm for parallel implementations and focuses on some examples, including s-boxes.

+### Commentaire
+Probablement trop théorique et pas assez axé sur l'attaque mais discute sur les liens entre les implémentations "software" en série et les implémentations "hardware" en parallèle.

+---

 ## [Roche and Lomné] Collision-correlation attack against some 1st-order boolean masking schemes in the context of secure devices.
 - Roche_Lomné_2013